SapphireSlash/S.S.I.L/S.S.W.I.L.md

 # SapphireSlash Weak Image License v.1.0

-Copyright (Copyright Holder)
+Copyright © (Copyright Holder/Holders)

-The main difference between this and the SSIL license is that this license allows images to be modified without getting permission from the author.
+The main difference between this and the SSIL license is that this license allows images to be modified without getting permission from the copyright holder/holders.

 This license allows for images to be distributed, embedded and integrated in both unmodified and/or modified form.